ibm-cloud-docs/secrets-manager/arbitrary.md

 	```
 	{: codeblock}

-You can also use the [Secrets Manager module](https://registry.terraform.io/modules/terraform-ibm-modules/secrets-manager/ibm/latest){: external} to manage {{site.data.keyword.secrets-manager_short}} resources as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+For a more streamlined approach to creating arbitrary secrets with Terraform, explore the [Secrets Manager module](https://registry.terraform.io/modules/terraform-ibm-modules/secrets-manager/ibm/latest){: external} which provides reusable configurations.
+Learn more about [Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
 {: tip}